The Teaching of Reading and Phonics

-The school rigorously and systematically follows the phonic programme Letters and Sounds.
+The school rigorously and systematically follows the phonic programme Little Wandle Letters and Sounds Revised Scheme.
 We also supplement this with additional sessions to cover new elements in reading and writing in light of the National Curriculum.
 The children receive daily discrete phonic teaching at their age-related level in all classes from Reception through to Year 2.
 In addition to this, phonic intervention groups deliver targeted support for those children working at a lower than expected level from Reception to Year 2.

-KS2 teachers use national curriculum expectations and national strategy resource to teach reading and spelling at age related levels across KS2.
-KS2 who are still not secure of their phonics skills receive Letter and Sounds phonics intervention to address gaps in their phonic knowledge in small targeted intervention groups/1:1.
+KS2 teachers use national curriculum expectations and national strategy resource to teach reading and spelling at age related levels across the whole key stage.
+Children in Key stage 2 who are still not secure of their phonics skills receive Letter and Sounds phonics intervention to address gaps in their phonic knowledge in small targeted intervention groups/1:1.
 Additional interventions are also available to support when the usual phonics support is ineffective.
 KS2 teachers and TAs continue to use strategies from Letters and Sounds to support reading and writing in classes.
 All teachers and TAs have regular training to develop their knowledge of the Letters and Sounds and its application.

 Phonic knowledge is tracked through EYFS and KS1, and used effectively to identify the need for phonic intervention.
 PIXL Reading assessments and National Curriculum objectives are used to assess reading through KS1 and KS2.
 In addition to phonics intervention, specific reading intervention is used across KS1 and KS2 to target low level and SEN readers.

-If you have any further questions regarding reading and phonics, please contact the Academy and speak to Miss Hughes, English Lead.
+If you have any further questions regarding reading and phonics, please contact the Academy and speak to Mr Parrish, English Lead or Mrs Shanks, Phonics Lead.